kidonng/scoop-docs/packages/docs/docs/guides/SSH-on-Windows.md

 ## Install

 ::: tip
-If you're using Windows 10 version 1803 (April 2018) or above, a built-in win32-openssh has been installed in your system and been added to the system PATH.
-You can run `scoop which ssh` to locate the ssh that you're using, and you can chose to skip external openssh installation.
+If you're using Windows 10 version 1803 (April 2018) or above, a built-in `win32-openssh` has been installed in your system and been added to the system PATH.
+You can run `scoop which ssh` to locate the ssh that you're using, and you can chose to skip external OpenSSH installation.
 :::

-First, install SSH from a Powershell prompt:
+First, install SSH from a PowerShell prompt:

 ```powershell
 scoop install openssh